al6x/cluster_management/readme.md

       end
     end

-And it's understands dependencies, so the :rails package will apply :ruby before applying itself.
+It's understands dependencies, so the :rails package will apply :ruby before applying itself.

-It also support iterative development, so you don't need to write all the config at once, do it by small steps, adding one package after another.
+It checks if the package already has been applied to box, so you can evolve your configuration and apply it multiple times, it will apply only missing packages (or drop the applied? clause and it will be applied every run).
+It allows you to use **iterative development**, you don't need to write all the config at once, do it by small steps, adding one package after another.

-And you can use versioning to update already installed packages - if you change version of some package it will be reapplied next run.
+You can also use versioning to update already installed packages - if You change version it will be reapplied next run.
+And by the way, the box.mark ... is just an example check, you can use anything there.

 And, last step - define (I intentionally leave implementation of this method to You, it's very specific to Your environment) to what machines it should be applied: